codalbin/laravel/README.md

 The articles are generating related to a category.
 Each article is linked to a category.
 When you click on a category, a new page has been created to diaply all the articles from this category.
 ![plot](./screenshots_application/articles_category.png)

+Seeders have been created to more easily generate data.
+One seeder for autors, one for category and one for posts.

 Other pages didn't change